Do you read the labels of your supplements in detail?

 Release agents are designed to prevent contamination of machinery and prevent individual components from sticking together.
 Manufacturers can optimize their manufacturing costs by using release agents.
 Common release agents include mainly carbonates and phosphates.
 Phosphates in particular have fallen into disrepute because of a possible interference with bone metabolism.
 This is because phosphate in a large amount can lower calcium levels.

-Examples of release agents are: Magnesium salt of fatty acids, talc, microcrystalline cellulose as well as:
+Examples of release agents are: Magnesium salt of fatty acids, talc, microcrystalline cellulose, etc.

 At AAVALABS we do not use any ingredients that are not necessary to show the best possible effect in the body.
 Transparency and purity are our absolute priority.
 We care about your health - because logically, supplements are supposed to help you get healthier, not the other way around.